 The Division requires that Agencies and/or their contractors use professional equipment as part of their assessment of buildings.
 Direct access to computers is required to model jobs with electronic energy audits and to document diagnostic field tests.
-The following lists of required equipment represent the minimum required for equipment.
+The following lists the minimum requirement for equipment.
 Other equipment may be necessary to deliver weatherization services effectively and efficiently.